 Turcopole – In my book, the hero Sir William de Mandeville has a turcopole called Pathros.
 He is a Syrian who is skilled with the bow – as many turcopoles were.
 Most books on the Templars portray turcopoles as eastern goat herders turned mercanary auxiliaries for the Order.
 By creating Pathros, I depicted an easterner who actually came from a well-to-do Syrian background but his family had fallen on hard times.
 I also made Pathros a Christian who felt rejected by the Saracens and crusaders alike.

-If you look at the top of this page – there is a study aids section for the book which gives you more terminology.
+There is a Glossary section on this blog which gives you more Templar terminology.
 If anything confuses – ask me to explain!